cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 Subsetting in R
 ========================================================

-When whe subset we almost always don't subset like we've been doing
+When whe subset we almost always don't subset like we've been doing.

-* We never choose rows 1, 2 and 7, for example
+* We never choose rows 1, 2 and 7, for example.
-* Instead, we want things like where gender equals 'Male'
+* Instead, we want things like where gender equals 'Male'.
-* Or for people over ages 40
+* Or for people over ages 40.

 You have all the tools to achieve this, can you tell me how to do this?